amrutakamat16/amrutakamat16.github.io/_posts/2013-08-16-code-highlighting-post.md

 ---
 layout: post
-title: Syntax Highlighting Post
+title: Problem Statement
-excerpt: "Demo post displaying the various ways of highlighting code in Markdown."
+excerpt: Under this theme we are possibly trying to find a solution to the issue of managing distributed workload in Apache Airavata.
+With a distributed workload, what matters most is end-to-end throughput and latency through the entire system, and how resources are efficiently and fairly shared among different applications.
-categories: [code]
+categories: [problem]
-modified: 2014-09-14
+modified: 2017-02-20
 comments: true
 ---